chunman906/blogpost-task/README.md

-- Create three blog post for the front end vistual apearlling for web site with implementation of Tailwind CSS.
+- Create three blog post for the front end  visual appealing for web site with implementation of Tailwind CSS.